Aurora Innovation Inc (AUR) Stock: Values And Value Intersection

 The latest trade, Performances and Moving Averages give us the following Picture

-The firm’s stock price fluctuated 4.46% within the last five trades and -8.24% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -14.60% in the last 6 months and -43.20% was subtracted to its value over the previous 3 months.
-AUR stock is trading at a margin of -2.19%, -17.53% and -15.72% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The firm’s stock price fluctuated 17.99% within the last five trades and 8.05% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 18.99% in the last 6 months and -39.87% was subtracted to its value over the previous 3 months.
+AUR stock is trading at a margin of 19.67%, 1.69% and 1.17% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Aurora Innovation Inc’s Profitability and Valuation Ratios Tell Us About the Stock?